▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 Put into the bladder by a urologist

-This is the off-label, do-it-yourself side — not FDA-approved for humans outside the bladder use, and not medical advice.
+This is the off-label, do-it-yourself side in the US — not FDA-approved for humans outside the bladder use, and not medical advice.
 Because DMSO soaks through skin and carries things in with it, the "how" matters a lot for safety.
 Here's what people commonly do and the rules that keep it from going wrong.

 Grade